Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Exit points in exponential last-passage percolation

 where the vertex $(m, n)$ is dropped for brevity.
 Differentiating twice with respect to $w$ and setting $w = z$ yield

 on account of the identity $\partial_w \Lb^{w, z} = \M^w$.
 Hence, with the left-hand side above written explicitly, one obtains that

 This identity essentially appears within the proof of \cite[Lemma 4.6]{bala-cato-sepp}.
-The argument there computes the derivative in \eqref{EVarIdDer} in terms of the expectation of the exit point, which results in the final form of the variance identity:
+The argument there computes the derivative in \eqref{EVarIdDer} in terms of the exit point, which results in the final form of the variance identity:

-The analogue of \eqref{EVar} for the Poisson LPP was previously observed in \cite[Theorem 2.1]{cato-groe-05}.
+The analogue of \eqref{EVar} for the Poisson LPP was previously observed in \cite[Theorem 2.1]{cato-groe-06}.
 An early analogous identity relating the variance of the particle current to the expected position of the second-class particle in TASEP appeared in \cite{ferr-font-94a}.
 Article \cite{bala-sepp-07JSP} generalized such identities to a broader class of stochastic particle processes.

-Identity \eqref{EVar} and its variants formed the basis of the fluctuation theory developed with the coupling approach for integrable directed LPP since the seminal articles \cite{bala-cato-sepp, cato-groe-05}.
-See, for example, the recent lecture notes covering the exponential LPP \cite{sepp-cgm-18}.
-The key observation in the present work is that \eqref{EVar} can be upgraded to Proposition \ref{PLMId} without leaving the coupling context, and the fluctuation theory based on the latter produces optimal results previously inaccessible via coupling. \end{rem}